8 SEO Benchmarks Worth Establishing (+ What to Ignore)

 Engaged Sessions

-“Bounce rate” is replaced with “Engaged Sessions” with GA4.
+"Bounce rate" is replaced with "Engaged Sessions" or "Engagement Rate" with GA4.
 Google claims that bounce rate is no longer useful because of phone apps (and various reasons).
-So now it’s wise to benchmark “Engaged Session” instead.

-Go to “Engagement” and click on “Engagement Overview”:
+Go to "Engagement" and click on "Engagement Overview:"

-Look for “Engaged sessions per user”:
+Look for "Engaged sessions per user:"

 It's also a positive UX signal if someone visits multiple pages on your website.